satyajitlion/GravLensing/research_log/Research Log 11-12-2025.md

 ### Today's Focus

 Initial exploration of group-equivariant convolutional neural networks (G-CNNs) for gravitational lensing analysis.
-The goal was to understand G-CNN theory and identify potential implementations that could handle the rotational symmetries present in gravitational lensing systems, particularly for processing multiple images of the same lens system.
+The goal was to use learned G-CNN theory and identify potential implementations that could handle the rotational symmetries present in gravitational lensing systems, particularly for processing multiple images of the same lens system.
+For this, I used the [Jack Ding's repository](https://github.com/diningeachox/G-CNN).
 ***
 ### What I was able to accomplish